Rendez-Vous Naval de Quebec 2024

-The Arleigh Burke-class guided-missile destroyer USS Carney (DDG 64) sits pierside in Quebec City, Quebec, July 5, for Rendez-Vous naval de Quebec (RVNQ) 2024.
+Cmdr.
+Jeremy Robertson, left, commanding officer of the Arleigh Burke-class guided-missile destroyer USS Carney (DDG 64), gives a ship tour to U.S. 2nd Fleet leadership and Royal Canadian Navy leadership in Quebec City, Quebec, July 6, for Rendez-Vous naval de Quebec (RVNQ) 2024.
 Launched in 2008, RVNQ aims to welcome Canadian and foreign sailors to Quebec City to create opportunities for interaction between them and the public in a highly festive environment.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Anderson W. Branch)

 |Date Taken: